Maryland Horse Industry Board Announces 2021 Grant Recipients

 Funding for these grants and the Maryland Horse Industry Board is provided by the Maryland Feed Fund, which collects $6 on every ton of horse feed sold in the state.
-Since the fund was established in 2002, the board has awarded over $500,000 in grants to nearly 350 projects.
+Since the fund was established in 2002, the board has awarded nearly $600,000 in grants to over 400 projects.

 A full list of recipients, including a synopsis of each project, is available on the Maryland Horse Industry Board’s website.